Walter Hill (serial killer)

-Walter Hill (February 7, 1935 – May 2, 1997) was an American serial killer who killed five people between 1952 and 1977.
+Walter Hill (February 7, 1935 – May 2, 1997) was an American serial killer who killed five people in the Southeast between 1952 and 1977.
 He was convicted of capital murder, sentenced to death, and executed at Holman Correctional Facility in Alabama in 1997.

 Early life

 Hill claimed to be a native of Jamaica, but court records indicate that he was born in Midway, Alabama.
 He was born on February 7, 1935.

 Murders

 In 1952, Hill, then 17, beat a man named Sam Atmore to death with a board in Adamsville, Alabama.
 He pleaded guilty to second degree murder and was sentenced to 10 years in prison.
 Hill was sent to Atmore State Prison Farm.
 Shortly before he was transferred, Hill escaped from jail, but was quickly recaptured.

 In 1954, Hill was one of 20 inmates who escaped from Atmore Prison Farm during a prison baseball game.
 The men cut their way through a fence directly under Henry Sawyers, a tower guard who had fallen asleep.
 Sawyers admitted that he fell asleep and was immediately fired.
 Several other guards were suspended.
 Hill and 16 other inmates were caught within a day.
-Three other inmates managed to avoid capture in the initial search and it is not known if they were ever found.
-They were William Payne, who was serving a three-year sentence for grand larceny, Oscar Underwood, who was serving a 27-year sentence for grand larceny, false pretense, and assault with intent to murder, and James Garfield Spruce, who was serving a 31-year sentence for robbery, assault with intent to rob, and burglary.
+Three other inmates managed to avoid capture in the initial search and it is not known whether they were ever found.
+They were William Payne, serving a three-year sentence for grand larceny, Oscar Underwood, serving a 27-year sentence for grand larceny, false pretense, and assault with intent to murder, and James Garfield Spruce, serving a 31-year sentence for robbery, assault with intent to rob, and burglary.

 Hill was released from prison in 1961.
 He then enlisted in the Jamaican Army, but was dishonorably discharged after nine months.
 In 1962, Hill and another man kidnapped a man named Arthur Phillips at gunpoint and drove with him across state lines to Alabama.
 They then forced Phillips out and drove off.
-Hill was convicted in federal court of interstate transportation of a stolen vehicle and kidnapping.
-He was sentenced to 25 years in prison.
+Hill was convicted in federal court of interstate transportation of a stolen vehicle and kidnapping and sentenced to 25 years in prison.
 While serving his sentence at the United States Penitentiary in Atlanta, Hill fatally stabbed a fellow inmate.
 He was convicted of voluntary manslaughter and had his sentence extended by five years.
 Hill was paroled in 1975.